Exceptional customer service fuels customer success and drives business growth. Yet many customers still walk away feeling unheard and frustrated.

 6. Use the right CX technology

-The right technology is a powerful ally in customer service.
+The right technology is a powerful ally in superior customer service.
 Customer service software streamlines processes, enhances efficiency, and enables more personalized customer interactions.

 Build a robust customer service toolkit.
 This could include a Voice over Internet Protocol (VoIP) or Unified Communications as a Service (UCaaS) platform to manage all communication channels.
 Integrating this with a Customer Relationship Management (CRM) system provides a comprehensive view of each customer.